-- 5.21 DNOs are required to report the total number of unplanned incidents that have occurred on the HV network.
-The total number of unplanned incidents should be disaggregated into the number of unplanned incidents occurring on: - overhead lines; - underground cables (all power cables except submarine); - submarine cables; - ground-mounted circuit breakers (not forming an integral part of a ring main unit); - all other ground-mounted switchgear; - pole or structure mounted circuit breakers; - all other pole or structure mounted switchgear; - ground-mounted power transformers, reactors and regulators; - pole-mounted power transformers, reactors and regulators; and - any other, unknown or unidentified asset categories. - 5.22 The total number of unplanned incidents on the HV network should be the sum of the unplanned incidents of the 10 asset categories above. - 5.23 DNOs are also required to disaggregate and report the total number of unplanned HV network incidents that occurred on overhead lines, underground cables and submarine cables, attributable to the following causes: - lightning; - rain, snow, sleet, blizzard, freezing fog, frost and ice; - wind, gale, growing trees, falling trees and windborne materials;
+- 5.21 DNOs are required to report the number of damage, non-damage and total number of unplanned incidents that have occurred on the HV network.
+The number of damage, non-damage and total number of unplanned incidents should be disaggregated into the number of unplanned incidents occurring on: - overhead lines; - underground cables (all power cables except submarine); - submarine cables; - ground-mounted circuit breakers (not forming an integral part of a ring main unit); - all other ground-mounted switchgear; - pole- or structure-mounted circuit breakers; - all other pole- or structure-mounted switchgear; - ground-mounted power transformers, reactors and regulators; - pole-mounted power transformers, reactors and regulators; and - any other, unknown or unidentified asset categories. - 5.22 The number of damage, non-damage and total number of unplanned incidents on the HV network should be the sum of the damage, non-damage and total unplanned incidents on the 10 asset categories above. - 5.23 DNOs are also required to disaggregate and report the number of damage, nondamage and total number of unplanned HV network incidents that occurred on overhead lines, underground cables and submarine cables, attributable to the following causes: - ♦ lightning; - rain, snow, sleet, blizzard, freezing fog, frost and ice;

-- all other due to weather and environment causes plus birds, animals and insects; - company and manufacturer causes; - third party; and - any other causes (including unknown and unclassified). - 5.24 The total number of unplanned incidents on overhead lines, underground cables and submarine cables should be the sum of the number of unplanned incidents of the 7 causes above.
+- wind, gale, growing trees, falling trees and wind-borne materials; - all others due to weather and environmental causes plus birds, animals and insects; - company and manufacturer causes; - third party; and - any other causes (including unknown and unclassified). - 5.24 The number of damage, non-damage and total number of unplanned HV network incidents on overhead lines, underground cables and submarine cables should be the sum of the number of damage, non-damage and total unplanned incidents of the 7 causes above.

-Reporting requirements for the Low Voltage Network
+Reporting requirements for the low voltage network